Yin Yoga Training: Way to The Most Transformational Journey

 What is Yin Yoga?

 Yin is a slow-paced practice putting emphasis on the restorative and peaceful grip of traditional postures of yoga.
-Blended with meditation, it helps in bringing you back to the sense of ease both physically and mentally.
+Blended with meditation, it helps in bringing you back to a sense of ease both physically and mentally.

 Rather than making you practice strengthening postures, Yin Yoga teacher training often focuses on restorative backbends, forward bends, and hip openers.
 Compared to other styles, a practitioner needs to practice a particular pose for a longer period of time.
 Starting from 45 seconds to 5 minutes, the timing may vary as per the level of a practitioner.